xumacoin/xuma-core/doc/tor.md

 The directory can be different of course, but (both) port numbers should be equal to your xumad's P2P listen port (19777 by default).
 ```
--externalip=X   You can tell Xuma about its publicly reachable address using
+-externalip=X   You can tell xuma about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above
                 configuration, you can find your onion address in
                 /var/lib/tor/xuma-service/hostname.
 Onion addresses are given